ianscrivener/d3-mekong-map/README.md

 	cd ../

-**You need the GDLA applicaiton installed to use ogr2ogr**
+##You need the GDAL applicaiton installed to use ogr2ogr##

 	apt-get install -y gdal-bin

 node.js & topojson package

 	# you need to have node.js & npm installed already
 	# then get to node.js package topojson
 	npm install -g topojson

-**Convert the shape file of the boundaries to a geojson**
+##Convert the shape file of the boundaries to a geojson##

+Use the 3 character country code (ISO 3166-1 Alpha-3) code for the countries you require - see [http://en.wikipedia.org/wiki/ISO_3166-1#Current_codes](http://en.wikipedia.org/wiki/ISO_3166-1#Current_codes "")

     ogr2ogr \
     	-f GeoJSON \